Cypaloma/Dilla4x/README.md

 # Dilla4x - Open Musical Instrument Platform

-**An open musical instrument platform dedicated to J Dilla (James Dewitt Yancey)**
-*Currently in closed collaborative development phase for participant privacy*
+**An open musical instrument platform dedicated to J Dilla (James Dewitt Yancey)** *Currently in closed collaborative development phase for participant privacy*

 ## 📖 Project Overview
 Dilla4x is a minimalist 4x4 ortholinear MIDI controller inspired by classic MPC layouts.
 This repository contains:
 - Hardware designs
 - Firmware source code
-- Documentation/wiki
+- Comprehensive documentation/wiki (recently reorganized)
 - Course materials for collaborative learning

 **Important Note:** This project is currently in an early development phase as part of a closed course where participants collaboratively develop instruments and contribute to the repository.
 The materials will be fully open-sourced after the course completion.